suhasagg/cbtree/README.md

 BTree implementation for Go
 ===========================

-Rain is distributed as single binary file.
-The main use case is running rain server command and operating the server with rain client <subcommand> commands.
+Rain library - The main use case is running rain server command and operating the server with rain client <subcommand> commands.
 Server consists of a BitTorrent client and a RPC server.
 Rain client is used to give commands to the server.

 Priority is a number that determines the connect order for Peers.